LazerTechnologies/choo-choo-monorepo/docs/nextStop-flow.md

 ### Normal User Journey

-1. **Current holder posts cast**: Using the CastingWidget, current holder creates a cast announcing ChooChoo is ready to move
+1. **Current holder posts cast**: Using the CastingWidget, current holder sends a pre-written announcement cast ("I'm riding @choochoo! 🚂...") from their own account
+2. **Cast hash storage**: The user's cast hash is automatically stored in Redis as the active cast for reactions
-2. **Community engagement**: Other users reply to the cast to get in line for the next ride
+3. **Community engagement**: Other users react to or reply to the holder's cast to get in line for the next ride
-3. **Winner selection**: Any user can trigger the selection process after replies accumulate
+4. **Winner selection**: Any user can trigger the selection process after reactions accumulate
-4. **Automatic orchestration**: Backend selects winner, mints NFT to previous holder, transfers ChooChoo to winner
+5. **Automatic orchestration**: Backend selects winner from reactions to the user's cast, mints NFT to previous holder, transfers ChooChoo to winner
-5. **Social notification**: ChooChoo account posts welcome message tagging the new holder
+6. **Social notification**: ChooChoo account posts welcome message tagging the new holder
-6. **Cycle continues**: New holder can now post their own cast to continue the journey
+7. **Cycle continues**: New holder can now post their own cast to continue the journey

 ### Admin Journey